bradleyd/devops_for_the_desperate/README.md

 ## DevOps For The Desperate

-This repo is for the book (DevOps for the Desperate)[https://nostarch.com/devops-desperate].
+This repo is for the book [DevOps for the Desperate](https://nostarch.com/devops-desperate).

 ### Directories